 Cash back cards that are great for funding travel

-The Freedom Unlimited is a versatile cash back card — with the card’s first-year 3 percent rewards structure (on the first $20,000 spent; 1.5 percent cash back after), it will give you a great return on pretty much every purchase.
+The Freedom Unlimited is a versatile cash back card — with the card’s 1.5% cash back on all purchases, it will give you a great return on pretty much every purchase.
 You can also unlock a lot of value by pairing this card with another cash back card or a travel card to maximize rewards across multiple bonus categories.
 For example, the Capital One Savor Cash Rewards Credit Card offers a really competitive 4 percent cash back on entertainment, but it doesn’t offer rewards for travel.
 You can use the Chase Freedom Unlimited to earn a higher return in the categories your other cards don’t offer bonus rewards for.

 Chase Sapphire Preferred Card and Chase Sapphire Reserve cardholders can redeem their points through the Chase travel portal with a 25% or 50% bonus, respectively.
 Even though the Freedom Unlimited isn’t eligible for that bonus, you can still utilize the Chase Ultimate Rewards travel portal to book your flights and accommodations.
 An issuer travel portal usually allows you to make the same travel selections as you would directly with the airline or hotel chain, and you can occasionally find really great deals that aren’t available through other third-party outlets that help you save even more on your trip.

 If you decide later on that you want a travel-specific card, you can apply for the Chase Sapphire Preferred or Reserve and transfer your Freedom Unlimited points over to take advantage of the increased value of your rewards.